samogorm/personal-website-3.0/README.md

 # Personal Website

-This is my personal website which showcases my skills and projects.
-It's built with Gatsby and React and for now the content is static.

-## Notice
-Currently undergoing a huge refactor.
+Personal website built with Gatsby and hosted on netlify.
+Currently experimenting with TinaCMS.